jac307/MediaArtTutorials/ART1TI3/Video-Comp-Mund-01.md

 ### Technical
 - What devices are we using?
 - How will we ensure focus, resolution, and lighting consistency?
+- How will we apply medium close-up, close-up, and extreme close-up photography techniques?
+  > Macro photography is optional.
+Check if your phone or camera supports it before including it in your shoot.

 ➡️ **Export as PDF**
 **Filename:** `Group-#-Notes.pdf`